M.S. in Applied Behavior Analysis

 - 2 Years Full-Time, 3-4 Years Part-Time

 The Chicago School’s Applied Behavior Analysis (ABA) master’s program provides students with a solid foundation in the principles of behavioral psychology, equipping them with the skills to bring about socially significant behavior change through data-based decision making and program development.
-Using modern technologies, students will be challenged to become leaders in the field of applied […]
+Using modern technologies, Chicago ABA students will be challenged to become leaders in the field […]

 Guided by practitioner faculty, students gain experience and exposure in a wide variety of ABA applications and specialties, including instructional design, precision teaching, and verbal behavior.

 The M.S.
 Applied Behavior Analysis program meets the educational requirements for pursuing one’s Board Certified Behavior Analyst (BCBA).
 Graduates are also required to pass an exam and complete the application process, which may include fees and/or a background check as well as documentation of completed coursework and supervised experience.

 The thesis option, the Advanced Research Project, is targeted for individuals who are interested in conducting research or continuing on in doctoral studies.